ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 signals that no processing occurred.

-The anti-replay mechanisms described in {{Section 8 of TLS}} are generally applicable to oblivious HTTP requests.
+The anti-replay mechanisms described in {{Section 8 of TLS}} are generally applicable to Oblivious HTTP requests.
 The encapsulated keying material (or `enc`) can be used in place of a nonce to uniquely identify a request.
 This value is a high-entropy value that is freshly generated for every request, so two valid requests will have different values with overwhelming probability.